Mike11199/.NET-typescript-rock-climbing-and-ski-shop/cdk/README.md

   for pgAdmin from a changing home address.

 The imported RDS instance and both attached security groups belong to `AlpinePeakStack`.
-Routine GitHub Actions deployments use `--exclusively` and `--revert-drift`, so CloudFormation can reconcile supported mutable database properties, including the declared two-group attachment list.
+Routine GitHub Actions deployments use `--exclusively` to deploy only the application stack.
+Automatic drift repair is disabled.

 The database has `DeletionPolicy: Retain` and `UpdateReplacePolicy: Retain`.
 These policies protect it from CloudFormation lifecycle removal or replacement;